cbrun/baseliner/README.md

 The code is pretty much in a draf state right now, what is notably missing :

 * Review of naming in the APIs.
-* ~~The builder is not filtering deltas, it will be triggered whatever change happen, N times for N projects.~~
+* ~~The builder is barely filtering deltas, it will be triggered whatever change happen, N times for N projects.~~
 * Proper error handling and logging.
 * ~~Proper target platform definition.~~
 * Use the target platform definition in the CI build